Chris McKendry

 Chris McKendry (born Christine McKendry; February 18, 1968) is an American journalist and television sports anchor for ESPN, where she has worked since 1996.
-She previously served as a long-time anchor on SportsCenter and currently works as the full-time on-site host for ESPN's tennis coverage of the Australian Open, Wimbledon, and US Open.
+She previously served as a long-time anchor on SportsCenter and currently works as the full-time on-site host for ESPN's tennis coverage of the Australian Open (until 2026, when she transitioned to play-by-play duties), Wimbledon, and the US Open.
 McKendry has the distinction of being the first woman to work as a television sports news anchor in the Washington, D.C. market and is a regional Sports Emmy Award winner.

 Early life and education

 McKendry grew up in the Philadelphia area and attended Archbishop Ryan High School.
 She was a Division I scholarship tennis player at Drexel University, graduating in 1990.

 Career

 Early career

 Prior to joining ESPN, McKendry worked at WJLA-TV, an ABC affiliate in Washington, D.C., where she served as a sports reporter from 1994 to 1996.
 She has the distinction of being the first woman to work as a television sports news anchor in the Washington D.C. market during this period.
 In June 1996, she received a regional Sports Emmy in the Best Sports Segment Category for "NFL 101," which illustrated for novice fans how to watch football.
 While at WJLA-TV, McKendry also co-hosted Redskin Magazine, a one-hour, live pregame show.

 Earlier in her career, she served as a sports anchor/reporter at All-News Channel/Conus in Minneapolis (1993–1994), an update anchor for USA Network (1993–1994) and Newsport (1994), and as a producer for Fox News Service in Washington D.C.
 (1992–1993).